Littletonconnor/log-playground/README.md

 - **examples.sh**: A shell script with examples demonstrating how to use common command-line tools to analyze the logs.
 - **README.md**: Documentation explaining the playground and how to use it.

-## Getting Started

-1. Clone the repository or create the folder structure and copy the files.
-2. Run the `examples.sh` script or use it as a reference to try out commands on your own.

 ## Commands Overview

 ### Useful `grep` Commands